maxrolon/gravity-forms-validator/README.md

 # Gravity Forms Validator
-Javascript validation for an enhanced Gravity Forms experience
+Javascript validation for an enhanced Gravity Forms experience.

 This is a very simple jQuery plugin designed to sit on top of the functionality that [Gravity Forms](http://www.gravityforms.com/) provides as a Wordpress Plugin.
 To aims to provide the user with instant form field validity feedback so that form/s don't have to send a request to the server to determine if form data has been inputted correctly.
 Rather than integrating directly with Gravity Forms, this plugin can be dropped in and is auto-instantiated based on Gravity Forms form container class naming conventions.